 The main atmospheric prognostic variables in ENVI-met are turbulence, wind flow, temperature, and humidity.
-Turbulent air flow is modeled in three dimensions using the non-hydrostatic incompressible Navier-Stokes equations with density removed using the Boussinesq approximation.
-The inflow wind profile at the boundary comes from a one-dimensional reference model, and the lateral and outflow boundary conditions for wind use a zero-gradient Neumann condition.
-The boundaries of all solid surfaces use the no-slip condition.
+Turbulent air flow is modeled in three dimensions using the non-hydrostatic incompressible Navier-Stokes equations with density removed using the Boussinesq

+Approximation.
+The inflow wind profile at the boundary is prescribed (see Table 1).
+The lateral and outflow boundary conditions for wind use a zero-gradient Neumann condition.
+The boundary of all solid surfaces uses the no-slip condition.